Household Waste Recycling Centres

-8. What types of waste can I take to the HWRC?
+1. What types of waste can I take to Household Waste Recycling Centres?

 Currently the only waste accepted is:

-- Bagged household waste only - to cut down on time spent at the site, please do not bring other larger items of household waste as they will not be permitted.
+- General household waste – To cut down on time spent at the site, please bring waste in bags

 - Garden waste in bags only – to cut down on time spent at the site, please bring garden waste in bags and empty the contents into the containers.